Pitch decks are a necessary evil.

 If you can afford it, yes.

 This is all the truer since your pitch deck will lead to a 6 to 8-figure investment.
 The ROI is incredibly high.
-It's worth it - provided you can shell out the $1k to $20k required.
+It's worth it - provided you can shell out the $1k+ required.
 Just make sure you hire a great designer, one with strong storytelling skills, business acumen, and multiple verifiable references.

-The designer won't do all the job for you.
-You will have to get involved if you want to make the most out of the collaboration.
-Ideally, I suggest you craft your first version of the pitch deck alone, and use this as a basis for conversation with the designer.
+Don't be fooled: the designer won't do all the job for you.
+You have to get involved if you want to make the most out of the collaboration.
+Ideally, craft a first version of the pitch deck alone, and use this as a basis for conversation with the designer.

 If you cannot afford it, then buy a great template like Base Template.
-Still an acceptable option, especially at very early stage!
+Still an acceptable option, especially at a very early stage.

-Conclusion: a good deck doesn't make a good startup
+Conclusion: a great deck doesn't make a great startup